ltgiling/DUIET/README.md

-Code for various assignments for the course DUIET at the TU/e can be found here.
+Collection of source code for various assignments for the course DUIET.

+TU/e
-December 2021 - January 2022
+Dec 2021 - Jan 2022